Hexworks/mixite/README.md

 ### Usage tips
  - You can add satellite data (any arbitrary data you have) to a `Hexagon`.
 By implementing the [`SatelliteData`][satdatlink] interface you gain operations like visibility checking
- - Hexameter comes with a sensible default implementation of [`SatelliteData`][satdatlink] so if you don't want to add extra data you can use [`DefaultSatelliteData`][defsatdatlink].
+ - Mixite comes with a sensible default implementation of [`SatelliteData`][satdatlink] so if you don't want to add extra data you can use [`DefaultSatelliteData`][defsatdatlink].
  - You can use your own implementation of [`HexagonDataStorage`][hexdatstorlink] for storing your `Hexagon`s
- - Hexameter comes with a sensible [`DefaultHexagonDataStorage`][defhexdatstorlink] implementation which stores all data in memory
+ - Mixite comes with a sensible [`DefaultHexagonDataStorage`][defhexdatstorlink] implementation which stores all data in memory
  - You don't have to fetch all `Hexagon` objects by using the `getHexagons` method.
 You can query `Hexagon`s by a range using offset or cube coordinates

 ## Road map: